»For many years I have thought about what the Nordics really are«

 »For the complexity and beauty of contemporary music«

-»Status!« It is written in capital letters on the festival's first workshop.
-Musicians discuss the value of culture in a world in crisis.
-Operarejsen [The opera journey, a TV series] is highlighted because it has taught the Danes to really enjoy opera music.
+»Status!« It is written in capital letters on the festival's first workshop where music industry people discuss the value of culture in a world in crisis.
+Operarejsen [The Opera Journey, a TV series] is highlighted because it has taught the Danes to really enjoy opera music.
 A representative from a Greenlandic festival talks about the work for greater inclusion of indigenous people in the Arctic.
-Some composers help each other via a Whatsapp group, others have dinner together, and there is one no-show fee, because it's not just for fun, and it's important that composers also get out of their own bubbles.
+Some composers help each other via a Whatsapp group, others have dinner together – it's important that composers get out of their own bubbles.

 Everyone envies the representative from the organization Contemporary Music for All.
 That sounds like paradise, yes, but isn't it just wishful thinking with all that inclusion?

 The Norwegian quartet Lemur are not pandering to anyone in the majestic Glasgow City Chambers.
 It sounds like they are cutting up the marble with their instruments.
-Flute, cello, horn and double bass make the building resound like a power plant – and there is really a lot of marble here, so they drill until electronic drones form in the air.
+Flute, cello, horn and double bass make the building resound like a power plant – and they drill until electronic drones form in the air.

 »Should we be Nordic?
 Can we be Nordic?«